doedje/jquery.soap/README.md

 ---------
 Version | Changes
 --- | ---
-0.9.3 | Added the possibility to call **$.soap** just to set extra config values.
+0.9.4 | changed the charset of soapRequest to UTF-8 and removed the " quotes 0.9.3 | Added the possibility to call **$.soap** just to set extra config values.
 0.9.2 | some extra cleaning of stupid code in my part of the script.
 Now it uses the addNamespace function to properly set namespaces.
 0.9.1 | minor changes to keep LINT happy.